pl2599/Bike_Share/README.md

 ![model results](./figs/model_results.png)

-XGBoost had the lowest RMSLE, so it was chosen as the model.
+XGBoost had the lowest RMSLE, so it was chosen as the champion model.
 In order to further improve its performance, I performed hyperparameter tuning to calibrate the hyperparameters.
 In the end, the model with the most optimal hyperparameters had the following RMSLE.

 ![champion results](./figs/champion_results.png)